Henry W. Brinkman

-Henry W. Brinkman(1881–1949) was an American architect from Emporia, Kansas who practiced from 1910 to 1947.
+Henry W. Brinkman(1881–1949) was an American architect, from Emporia, Kansas, who practiced from 1910 to 1947.

-History
+Early life and education

-Henry Brinkman was born in Westphalia on April 30, 1881.
-After emigrating to America, his family settled in Olpe, Kansas.
-He graduated from Kansas State College's school of architecture in 1907.
-He went into partnership with Stanley Hagen in 1925, which continued until Brinkman's retirement in 1948.
-He died on December 7, 1949.
+Henry Brinkman was born in Westphalia (in Europe) on April 30, 1881.
+After immigrating to America, his family settled in Olpe, Kansas.

+He graduated from Kansas State College's school of architecture in Manhattan, Kansas, in 1907.

+Career

+Brinkman went into partnership with Stanley Hagen in 1925, which continued until Brinkman's retirement in 1948.

-His Romanesque style St. Joseph Catholic Church in Damar, Kansas was built in 1912.
+His Romanesque-style St. Joseph Catholic Church in Damar, Kansas, was built in 1912.
 Several of his works survive and are listed on the U.S. National Register of Historic Places.